3dsekai/dark-matter-engine/README.md

 # DarkMatter OpenGL 3D Game Engine

-This project is still a work in progress; it is in no way complete.
+This project is a work in progress.
 I plan to continue building it indefinitely for fun/learning.

 Copyright(C) [2018]  [Christopher Tall]